 Invert Boolean refactoring

 This refactoring allows you to automatically modify a boolean member so that its value is inverted.
-If you apply this refactoring to a boolean field or a property, JetBrains Rider lets you specify a new name and invert all its usages, i.e. if you refactor
+If you apply this refactoring to a boolean field or a property, JetBrains Rider lets you specify a new name and invert all its usages, that is if you refactor

 private bool isEnabled; to